-In the case of an emergency where an authorized PACCAR engine dealer is not available, repairs may be performed by any available repair location or by any individual using any replacement parts.
+In the case of an emergency where an authorized PACCAR engine dealer or an authorized Cummins Distributor is not available, repairs may be performed by any available repair location or by any individual using any replacement parts.
 A part not being available within 30 days or a repair not being complete within 30 days constitutes an emergency.
 PACCAR will reimburse the owner for expenses (including diagnosis), not to exceed the manufacturers suggested retail price for all warranted parts replaced and labor charges based on the manufacturers recommended time allowance for the warranty repair and the geographically appropriate hourly labor rate.

-Replaced parts and paid invoices must be presented at an authorized PACCAR engine dealer as a condition of reimbursement for emergency repairs not performed by an authorized PACCAR engine dealer .
+Replaced parts and paid invoices must be presented at an authorized PACCAR engine dealer or an authorized Cummins Distributor as a condition of reimbursement for emergency repairs not performed by an authorized PACCAR engine dealer or an authorized Cummins Distributor.